Getting Started Students

 Financial Documentation

-International students applying for F-1 immigration status must show evidence of funding for one year before WashU can issue an I-20.
-Students applying for J-1 immigration status must show evidence of funding for the entire academic program before WashU can issue a DS-2019.
-Funding must cover all required tuition, fees, living expenses, and any applicable […]
+International students applying for or extending their F-1 immigration status must show evidence of funding for one year before WashU can issue an I-20.
+Students applying for or extending their J-1 immigration status must show evidence of funding for the entire academic program before WashU can issue a DS-2019.
+Funding must cover all required tuition, […]

 Scholar Status